 To support resumable file uploads, we will be using a library called “Resumable JS” (links in the extras section below).
 How it works is actually pretty simple.

-• Resumable JS will first fire a GET request to check if the specified chunk is already uploaded.
-The server should respond with HTTP 200 if the chunk is already uploaded, and 404 if not.
+request to check if the specified chunk is already uploaded.
+The server should respond with HTTP200

-• Then, Resumable JS will upload the missing chunks to the server using POST requests.
+if not. - Then, Resumable JS will upload the missing chunks to the server using

 Maybe a simple example will better explain: